UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-github/usage.md

 ## Pull Request Lifecycle Events

 The GitHub integration automatically normalizes pull request activities into a chronological timeline of lifecycle events.
-Rather than relying solely on GitHub's static PR states (OPEN, CLOSED, MERGED), the plugin calculates a dynamic status for each PR based on its historical review and resolution activity.
+Rather than relying solely on GitHub's static PR states (OPEN, CLOSED, and MERGED), the plugin calculates a dynamic status for each PR based on its historical review and resolution activity.

-When PR data is processed, the system builds an event history that transitions through the following statuses OPEN, INREVIEW, REVIEWED, RESOLVED, MERGED / CLOSED
+When PR data is processed, the system builds an event history that transitions through the following statuses: OPEN, INREVIEW, REVIEWED, RESOLVED, MERGED / CLOSED.

-OPEN: Marks the initiation of the pull request before any review activity takes place.
+OPEN: Marks the initiation of the pull request before any review activity begins.
-INREVIEW: Signals that active code review has commenced.
+INREVIEW: Indicates that the pull request is under active code review.
-REVIEWED: Indicates feedback has been provided or modifications have been requested.
+REVIEWED: Indicates that  feedback is provided or modifications are requested.
-RESOLVED: Indicates approval has been granted or existing review requests have been resolved.
+RESOLVED: Indicates that review requests are addressed or approval is granted.
-MERGED/CLOSED: Represents the final lifecycle state of the pull request.
+MERGED/CLOSED: Represents the final state of the pull request after it is merged or closed.

 ![images/github-1.png](images/github-1.png)
 ![images/github-2.png](images/github-2.png)